BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson12.md

 {% include callouts/definition.html
 	title="COLD/HARDWARE WALLETS"
-	bodyText="This is a wallet that is stored on a device that is “air gapped”, has no internet connect.
+	bodyText='This is a wallet that is stored on a device that is "air gapped", has no internet connect.
 This is often done in the form of a small hardware device.
-Wallets such as this are recommended for longer term storage."
+Wallets such as this are recommended for longer term storage.'
 %}

 {% include callouts/definition.html